The Options can be found in MENU > Setup > Options.

 This page contains IP settings for the following console network devices:

 Used for remote control of the console via SOLSA, the Remote Expander, another SSL Live console or TaCo.
+Also used to communicate with DAWs and other ipMIDI devices.
 This network is accessed from one of the three ports labelled NETWORK on the rear of the console.

 To connect a device to the Connectivity network, that device must have an IP address in the same subnet as the subnet listed for the Connectivity network on this page.